-The provisions Health Insurance Portability and Accountability Act (HIPAA) of 1996 are in place, and other changes are being instituted by The Consolidated Omnibus Budget Reconciliation Act (COBRA), The Genetic Information Nondiscrimination Act (GINA), and The Patient Protection and Affordable Care Act (ACA) what can you expect in terms of privacy and insurance aid related to your cancer diagnosis and treatment?
+The Health Insurance Portability and Accountability Act (HIPAA) of 1996, The Consolidated Omnibus Budget Reconciliation Act (COBRA), The Genetic Information Nondiscrimination Act (GINA) and The Patient Protection and Affordable Care Act (ACA) are laws that pertain to privacy and insurance aid related to your cancer diagnosis and treatment which may be relevant to you.
+Below are overviews of each with links to resources where you can find more information.
+And, if you have specific questions about how one of these laws may apply in your unique circumstances, we recommend contacting a legal expert.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA)